Kathoey: Miss Tiffany's Universe

 Feminine beauty in Thailand allowed transgender people to have their own platform where they are able to challenge stereotypes and claim cultural recognition.
-Miss Tiffany's Universe is a beauty contest that is opened to all transgender women.
-Beginning in 1998, the pageant takes place every year in Pattaya, Thailand during May.
+Miss Tiffany's Universe is a beauty contest opened to all transgender women.
+Beginning in 1998, the pageant takes place every May in Pattaya, Thailand.
 With over 100 applicants, the pageant is considered to be one of the most popular transgender pageants in the world.
 Through beauty pageants, Thailand has been able to promote the country's cosmetic surgery industry, which has had a massive increase in medical tourism for sex reassignment surgery.
 According to the Miss Tiffany's Universe website, the live broadcast attracts record of fifteen million viewers.
-The winner of the pageant receives a tiara, sash, car, grand prize of 100,000 baht (US$3,000), equivalent to an annual wage for a Thai factory worker.
+The winner of the pageant receives a tiara, sash, car, and a grand prize of 100,000 baht (US$3,000), equivalent to an annual wage for a Thai factory worker.
 The assistant manager director, Alisa Phanthusak, stated that the pageant wants kathoeys to be visible and to treat them as normal.
 It is the biggest annual event in Pattaya.

 Transgender beauty contests are found in the countryside at village fairs or festivals.
 All-male revues are common in gay bars in Bangkok and as drag shows in the tourist resort of Pattaya.